Gajalakshmivelmurugan/Ex.No.5/README.md

 <img width="1536" height="1024" alt="image" src="https://github.com/user-attachments/assets/40249689-f21b-4c18-8568-9e3b20ee00e6" />

-## Runnning experiments with chatgpt
+## RUNNING EXPERIMENTS WITH CHATGPT

 Each test scenario was executed using two different prompts.
 First, the naïve prompt was entered into ChatGPT and the generated response was recorded.
 Then, the corresponding basic prompt was entered and its response was recorded.